 First, the beds do a good job of limiting motion transfer.
 As you can see below, the water in the glass doesn’t move around all that much despite the activity on the surface of the mattress.
 This means you likely won’t feel too much of your partner’s movements throughout the night.

+In addition, the beds also provide fairly decent edge support.
+We really didn’t notice any major issues in this department during our tests.
 This is an important subject for people who share a full or queen size mattress.
 Solid edge support means both partners will be able to use the entire surface area of the mattress and still feel properly supported.

 Overall, we like the Amerisleep beds.
 They’re well-made, comfortable mattresses, but at the end of the day we have to call a spade a spade.
 The bottom line is that these beds are a little pricey given their all-foam constructions.
 There are plenty of other nice memory foam beds on the market that are much more affordable.
 We recommend you take a look at our list of the Best Mattresses Under $1,000 and go from there.